box/box-python-sdk-gen/docs/shield_information_barrier_reports.md

 - shield_information_barrier_report_id `str`
   - The ID of the shield information barrier Report.
   - Used as `shield_information_barrier_report_id` in path `path` of the API call
+- headers `GetShieldInformationBarrierReportByIdHeadersArg`
+  - Used as headers for the API call

 ### Returns